byu-oit/handel/docs/supported-services/beanstalk.rst

      - :ref:`beanstalk-routing`
      - No
      -
-     - The Routing element details what kind of routing you want to your ECS service (if any)
+     - The Routing element details what kind of routing you want to your Beanstalk service
    * - environment_variables
      - :ref:`beanstalk-environment-variables`
      - No